Colleges of the University of Oxford

-The University of Oxford has 36 colleges, three societies, and four permanent private halls (PPHs) of religious foundation.
+The University of Oxford has 39 colleges, three societies, and four permanent private halls (PPHs) of religious foundation.
 The colleges and PPHs are autonomous self-governing corporations within the university.

-These colleges are not only houses of residence, but have substantial responsibility for teaching undergraduate students.
+These colleges not only are houses of residence, but also have substantial responsibility for teaching undergraduate students.
 Generally tutorials (one of the main methods of teaching in Oxford) and classes are the responsibility of colleges, while lectures, examinations, laboratories, and the central library are run by the university.
 Students normally have most of their tutorials in their own college, but often have a couple of modules taught at other colleges or even at faculties and departments.
 Most colleges take both graduates and undergraduates, but several are for graduates only.

 Undergraduate and graduate students may name preferred colleges in their applications.
 For undergraduate students, an increasing number of departments practise reallocation to ensure that the ratios between potential students and subject places available at each college are as uniform as possible.
 For the Department of Physics, reallocation is done on a random basis after a shortlist of candidates is drawn upon and before candidates are invited for interviews at the university.

 For graduate students, many colleges express a preference for candidates who plan to undertake research in an area of interest of one of its fellows.
 St Hugh's College, for example, states that it accepts graduate students in most subjects, principally those in the fields of interest of the fellows of the college.

 A typical college consists of a hall for dining, a chapel, a library, a college bar, senior, middle (postgraduate), and junior common rooms, rooms for 200–400 undergraduates, and lodgings for the head of the college and other dons.
 College buildings range from medieval to modern, but most are made up of interlinked quadrangles or courtyards, with a porter's lodge controlling entry from the outside.

 The first modern merger of colleges was in 2008, with Green College and Templeton College merging to form Green Templeton College.
 The number of PPHs also reduced when Greyfriars closed in 2008 and when St Benet's Hall closed in 2022.
 Reuben College, established in 2019, is the first new Oxbridge college since 1990, when Kellogg College was established.
 There is also a long-term plan to establish another new postgraduate college in conjunction with the redevelopment of Warneford Hospital in east Oxford, with a planning application lodged in August 2025.